vertexproject/synapse/docs/synapse/glossary.rst

 Power-Ups are implemented as `Docker containers`_ and may require DevOps support and additional resources to deploy.

-.. _gloss-pu-rapid:
+.. _gloss-power-rapid:

 Power-Up, Rapid
 ---------------

 Rapid Power-Ups are implemented as Storm packages (see :ref:`gloss-package`).
-Because they are writtten entirely in Storm,

-asdfasdf
+Rapid Power-Ups are written entirely in Storm and can be loaded directly into a :ref:`gloss-cortex`.

 .. _gloss-power-ups-tool: